lyubeka99/hAPI/README.md

 ### CORS Check

 The CORS check analyzes the API's Cross-Origin Resource Sharing (CORS) policy to identify misconfigurations that could allow unauthorized cross-origin access.
-If an API permits `Access-Control-Allow-Origin: *` or incorrectly allows `Access-Control-Allow-Credentials: true`, an attacker could exploit this to steal user data.
+If an API permits arbitrary or null origins (`Access-Control-Allow-Origin: null`) or incorrectly allows `Access-Control-Allow-Credentials: true`, an attacker could exploit this to steal user data.

 The module sends cross-origin requests with different `Origin` headers to see how the API responds.
 It flags permissive or unsafe CORS configurations that could be exploited.